SoltidueMarquez/MotionMillion-Codes/README.md

 <details>
   <summary><b> 3.
 Pretrained models </b></summary>

+We provide our 3B and 7B models trained on train.txt and all.txt respectively.
+Our 7B-all achieves the best zero-shot performance.
 Run the script to download the pre-trained models:

 ```
 bash prepare/download_pretrained_models.sh